upbound/platform-ref-aws/README.md

 #### Installing UXP on a Kubernetes Cluster

-The other option is installing UXP into a Kubernetes cluster you manage using `up`, which is the official CLI for interacting with Upbound Cloud and Universal Crossplane (UXP).
+Installing UXP into a Kubernetes cluster is simply done by `up`, which is the official CLI for interacting with Upbound Cloud and Universal Crossplane (UXP).

 Ensure that your kubectl context is pointing to the correct cluster: